inkstand-io/inkstand-examples/minimal-hello-world/README.md

 The services starts on port 80 (so the port must not be bound already) and is reachable via [http://localhost/hello/world](http://localhost/hello/world)

-The minimal example only defines a REST Service on Path / in `HelloWorldService` and activates the `PublicService` stereotype in the `beans.xml`.
+The minimal example only defines a REST Service on Path / in `io.inkstand.examples.minimalhelloworld.HelloWorldService` and activates the `PublicService` stereotype in the `beans.xml`.